 Lifetime Benefits, Part 2 – Graded Lifetime Benefits

 In our last post we discussed how it can be difficult to save for retirement if your only income is your monthly disability benefits.
 One way to help ensure financial security into retirement age is to purchase a lifetime benefit option with an individual disability insurance policy.
-While older policies often featured full monthly benefit payments for life, newer policies insert qualifiers that limit whether a claimant will actually receive the full benefit amount for his or her lifetime.
+While older policies often featured full monthly disability benefit payments for life, newer policies insert qualifiers that limit whether a claimant will actually receive the full benefit amount for his or her lifetime.
 Our last post looked at the injury versus sickness limitation.
 In this post, we will be taking a look at another provision that limits lifetime benefits: the graded benefit rider.

 Graded Lifetime Benefit Riders

-For example, a policy may have a benefit period that ends at age 65, with a graded lifetime benefit rider (sometimes called a “lifetime extension for total disability”) that will pay 100% of monthly benefits for life if the policyholder is disabled prior to age 46.
+For example, a disability insurance policy may have a benefit period that ends at age 65, with a graded lifetime benefit rider (sometimes called a “lifetime extension for total disability”) that will pay 100% of monthly benefits for life if the policyholder is disabled prior to age 46.
 However, if the policyholder becomes disabled after age 46, his or her lifetime benefits will only be a certain percentage of the monthly payment.

 Below is a provision from an actual policy, illustrating how benefit amounts are calculated under this type of rider:

-Using this chart as an example, if your benefit payments are $10,000 per month and you become totally disabled at age 46 (100% under the policy) your insurance company will continue to pay you $10,000/month after you turn 65 for the rest of your life.
-If you become totally disabled at age 55, the percentage of monthly indemnity payable would drop to 50% and your insurance company would pay you $5,000/month after you turn age 65.
-If you don’t become totally disabled until age 64, the amount payable would only be 5% of your monthly benefit.
+Using this chart as an example, if your benefit payments are $10,000 per month and you become totally disabled at age 46 (100% under the policy) your disability insurance company will continue to pay you $10,000/month after you turn 65 for the rest of your life.
+If you become totally disabled at age 55, the percentage of monthly indemnity payable would drop to 50% and your disability insurance company would pay you $5,000/month after you turn age 65.
+If you don’t become totally disabled until age 64, the amount payable would only be 5% of your monthly disability benefit.
 In other words, you would have a year or less of monthly payments of $10,000, followed by monthly payments of $500.

 While a graded lifetime benefits rider is one way to ensure that you continue to receive disability income after your standard benefit period ends, you must keep in mind that these payments may not provide much income if you become disabled later on in life.